After reading this article you will:

 One of the most important aspects is that an Artificial Intelligence model does not allow for compromises, as opposed to a real human mind.

-How to Start a Machine Learning Project in Your Company
+How to Start a Machine Learning solution in Your Company

 Do not undertake global tasks at once.
 Many companies want to do everything at once and of global importance.
 We have spoken with CEOs of the companies willing to automate all departments at once in 2-years time.
 With no previous experience in AI, they rely only on the development strategy.
 Here’s how we think you should start: